Updated: Jul 12

 From automobile accidents to sports injuries to repetitive stress, chiropractic treatment can help heal the specific injuries to your muscles, tendons, ligaments, and nerves.

-Chronic conditions affecting your lower back muscles, tendons, ligaments, and nerves can be managed with an individualized chiropractic treatment plan.
+If you suffer from chronic pain that is affecting your lower back muscles and nerves, it can be managed with an individualized chiropractic treatment plan.

 Strain is an injury to a muscle or tendon that may present in small or larger tears or stretching of the fibres.